TeamJM/journeymap-docs/docs/en/Server Docs/basic-usage.md

 ## **Overview**

-JourneyMap Server is an optional server-side utility for both Forge and Bukkit servers.
-As of JourneyMap 5.1.1, the server-side mod comes in the same jar as the JourneyMap client with Forge.

 You don't have to have JourneyMap Server installed to use the JourneyMap Client.
 It simply provides a way for server admins to restrict some features, and/or support Bukkit Multiworld and BungeeCord installations.
 Some features may not be available in both Forge and Bukkit server environments, however, so please read the information on this page and the changelogs for each release to get specific information on features for your server.

 ## **JourneyMap 5.5.5+**
 To access the Server Admin Screen open the JourneyMap options screen.
 As an Opped user there will be a `Server Admin` button at the bottom of the screen.

 All Options in the Server Admin Screen have tooltips that explain them in detail.

 If the button does not appear, you may need to log out and back into your server if you were recently Opped, or the Admin disabled it in the config file.

-By default all Opped users have access to the Server Admin screen.
+By default, all Opped users have access to the Server Admin screen.
 This can be changed via a config file on the server.

-The config file is location: `(server_folder)/configs/journeymap_server.cfg`.
+The config file location for Fabric Servers: `(server_folder)/configs/journeymap_server.cfg`.

-If you are using Minecraft 1.16+ the config file location: `(server_folder)/world/serverconfig/journeymap_server.cfg`.
+The config file location for Forge Servers: `(server_folder)/world/serverconfig/journeymap_server.cfg`.

 ```
     server {